-Gorilla trekking in Africa is done in three countries including Uganda, Rwanda and the Democratic Republic of Congo (DRC).
-Visiting the mountain gorillas in the wild is one of the most fantastic adventure wildlife encounter on planet earth.
+Gorilla trekking in Africa is done in three countries which include Uganda, Rwanda and the Democratic Republic of Congo (DRC).
+Gorilla trekking in the wild is one of the most fantastic adventure wildlife encounter on planet earth.
 Kwita Nzina is also the naming ceremony of the mountain gorillas that is carried out in Rwanda and this same activity attracts many tourists and has brought high revenues to the country of Rwanda.
-The mountain gorillas are also endangered species that makes life experience of seeing these unique primates in their natural habitants so extra ordinary and very beautiful.
+The mountain gorillas are also endangered species that makes life experience of seeing these unique primates in their natural habitats so extra ordinary and very beautiful.

 These mountain gorillas are over 900 individuals and these are remaining in the world according to national geographic, the real number of these primates that are remaining with in the rain forests is 700.
 The world Wildlife Fund also estimates that the real number of these Mountain gorillas that is remaining is 880 individuals and the opportunity of trekking Gorillas in these rain forests is a once life time adventure and one of the greatest wildlife experiences with in Africa.

 The best places known for trekking the mountain gorillas in Africa are the three countries that offer this trek in Africa and these include; Uganda, Rwanda and DRC.
 All these countries are found in Africa.
 These are also naturally found within the dense rain forests and are all in central Africa.
 These areas are also forested mountainous areas that are occupied by the African mountain gorillas.
 The national parks were the Gorilla tracking safari takes place include; Mgahinga National park located in the Far East in western part of Uganda and it borders Rwanda just near Volcanoes National park, Bwindi impenetrable National park in Uganda, Volcanoes National Game park in Rwanda and the Virunga National Game Park in Democratic republic of Congo, DRC.